natecook/jennajuby/site/content/post/paris-france.md

 Honorable mentions: Allard,

+Activities

-We stayed close to the beautiful Luxembourg Gardens and spent a lot of time there when we had Dean with us.
+\- Luxembourg Gardens and spent a lot of time there when we had Dean with us.
 They have a playground, carousel, pony riding, mini boat sailing, ice cream, a cafe for lunch...basically a family's dream spot!